APIDevTools/swagger-express-middleware/docs/middleware/files.md

 });
 ```

 Run the above example and then browse to [http://localhost:8000/api-docs/](http://localhost:8000/api-docs/) and [http://localhost:8000/my/custom/path/PetStore.yaml](http://localhost:8000/my/custom/path/PetStore.yaml).
-The first URL will return the Swagger API in JSON.
+The first URL will return the OpenAPI definition in JSON.
 The second URL will return the raw [PetStore.yaml](https://github.com/APIDevTools/swagger-express-middleware/blob/master/samples/PetStore.yaml) file.
 Note that the second URL's path has been customized in the example code.

 Options